NikoloQuinones/line-intersections/README.md

 # line-intersections
-algorithm for Introduction to Algorithms class
+Algorithm for Introduction to Algorithms class.
+Given two sets of points on two parallel lines where there is a line segment connecting corresponding points.
+Count the number of intersections.